CraftAcademy/atm_challenge_2021-1/ReadMe.txt

-As a user I would like to be able to either withdraw money from my account/card
+As a user

+I would like to be able to either withdraw money from my account/card The ATM needs to have funds.

+As a user
+In order to know if my withdrawl was successful or unsuccessful I want to recieve a message with my withdrawl details

+As an ATM operator
+In order for the right person to make a withdrawl
+I want each person to have a separate account

 As a user I would like to be able to check my balance on my card/account.

-The ATM needs to have funds.